About Us

 Kristen Coveyduc is a registered psychologist who conducts psycho-educational assessments for children, adolescents, and young adults that have learning difficulties, behavioural concerns, or both.
 Areas of particular interest include learning disabilities (LD), attention-deficit hyperactivity disorder (ADHD), intellectual disabilities (ID), and anxiety.
 Kristen obtained her Master of Arts in School Psychology at Mount Saint Vincent University.
 Kristen is a strong advocate for students and their learning needs.
 Kristen also works as a school psychologist in the public system, which has allowed her opportunities to collaborate with school teams including teachers, administrators, speech-langauge pathologists, social workers, and physicians, as well as with families and community programs.
 She draws from this experience to ensure the recommendations she provides her clients meet both academic and personal goals.

-Dr. Halina Bruce [presently on maternity leave and not accepting new clients] is a registered psychologist specializing in neuropsychological assessment with adults and older adults.
+Dr. Halina Bruce is a registered psychologist specializing in neuropsychological assessment with adults and older adults.
 She conducts medical-legal assessments, often collaborating with other health professionals.
 Halina also provides coaching for individuals with traumatic brain injuries.
 She holds a Ph.D. in clinical psychology from Concordia University where her research focused on healthy aging.
 Her clinical training was completed in Ottawa and Montreal, followed by a pre-doctoral residency in Halifax.
 Her training has included working with a variety of populations including traumatic brain injury, ADHD, neurodegenerative disorders, epilepsy and chronic pain.

 Dr. Fiona Davidson is a registered psychologist and specializes in comprehensive psychoeducational assessments of children and youth (age 2-18), with particular interests in assessment and programming for children and youth with learning disorders, attention-deficit/hyperactivity disorder, and autism spectrum disorder.
 Dr. Davidson holds a Ph.D in Clinical Psychology from Dalhousie University where her research focused on pediatric sleep deprivation and attention-deficit/hyperactivity disorder.
 Her clinical training was primarily completed at the IWK Health Centre, however she also completed training at the Colchester East Hants ADHD Clinic.
 Prior to completing her Ph.D, Dr. Davidson completed her Master of Arts in School Psychology at Mount Saint Vincent University.
 Dr. Davidson works collaboratively with families, health professionals, and educators for the comprehensive assessment of individuals and for the development of home and school based programs.